cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 npm install --save-dev mocha mocha-multi-reporters mocha-junit-reporter
 ```

-Then add a separate `reporter-config.json` file that enabled `spec` and `junit` reporters and directs the `junit` reporter to save separate XML files.
+Then add a separate `reporter-config.json` file that enables `spec` and `junit` reporters and directs the `junit` reporter to save a separate XML files.

 ```json
 {